 The Revised CP will be kept on file at the HAND Department, 401 N. Morton Street, Suite 130.
 The plan can be accessed online at https://bloomington.in.gov/housing/notices

-Hard copies can be made available to those requesting the approved Amended CP by contacting the HAND Director, or a designee.
+Hard copies can be made available to those requesting the approved Amended CP by contacting the HAND Director, or a designee at: hand@bloomington.in.gov with the words, Revised Consolidate Plan” in the subject line.

 E. The Annual Action Plan (AAP)